Skip to main content

 Please note: Vehicle include motor vehicles, ORVs, and snowmobiles.
 Vessel includes watercraft.

-Law enforcement does not require the police to tag a vehicle or vessel before having it removed.
+• Law enforcement is not required to tag a vehicle or vessel before having it removed.
 Tagging is now optional.
 Some law enforcement agencies may continue this practice.

 Please note: Vehicle includes motor vehicles, ORVs, and snowmobiles.
 Vessel includes watercraft.